SRG

 • Simon Property Group (SPG)

-• Prologis (PLD) - Note: Primarily industrial but competes for capital and broader real estate diversification.
+• Prologis (PLD) - though more industrial focused, competes for real estate capital and tenant types in mixed-use.

 Competitive Landscape